nimorga/MissionDemolition-Project-2/README.md

 # MissionDemolition-Project-2
-Description: Physics game inspired by Angry Birds following the Introduction to Game Design, Prototyping, and Development Chapter 30.
-Game contains a slingshot that launches a projectile that knocks down castles in order to hit the green goal in the middle to win thhe level and move onto the next.
+A physics based game inspired by Angry Birds following the tutorial in the *Introduction to Game Design, Prototyping, and Development* textbook in Chapter 30.
+The game contains a slingshot that launches one projectile at a time to knock down castles in order to hit the green goal in the middle to win thhe level and move onto the next.
+When the player finally completes all levels it prompts them to "Play Again".

 ## Enhancements